Nick Evans (baseball): Tohoku Rakuten Golden Eagles

 Evans signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball on July 28, 2014.

 Doosan Bears

 Evans signed a minor league contract with the San Diego Padres in November 2015.
 However, only a few weeks later, he decided to sign with the Doosan Bears of the Korea Baseball Organization for a one-year contract worth $550,000.

 Coaching career

 Evans retired and was named as a coach for the Visalia Rawhide of the Arizona Diamondbacks organization for the 2019 season.
+On January 24, 2026, Evans was announced as an assistant director in the player development department for Arizona.